What to do if you’re feeling sick

 Continue filling your regular prescriptions

 If you experience any interruption of your benefits at the pharmacy and need immediate help, call the Pharmacy Help Line.
-It’s available 24 hours a day, seven days a week at:
+It’s available 24 hours a day, seven days a week.

-*Medicare or Individual and Family plan members who use an out of network pharmacy can complete this form to be reimbursed.
+* Medicare members who use an out-of-network pharmacy can complete this form to be reimbursed.

 Use prescription drug delivery

 Most members also have access to mail order pharmacy benefits, with some exceptions for specialty drugs.
 Check your Evidence of Coverage or Member Handbook to see what benefits you have available.
 If you would like to start using this benefit, you can have your prescriber send your prescriptions to any in-network mail order pharmacy.
 Use our Find a Doctor tool to locate an in-network pharmacy.
-If you need help setting up mail order, call our pharmacy team at 855-813-0363.
-They’re available 8:00 am to 5:00 pm, Monday through Friday.
+If you need help setting up mail order, call our pharmacy team at 1-855-813-0363.
+They are available Monday through Friday, 8:00 am to 5:00 pm.

 When to get urgent or emergency care